 We thus explicitly show that characteristic speeds are everywhere physical, an important requirement for a closure to be used in large-scale hydrodynamic simulations.

-As an additional illustration, we show on Fig.~\ref{fig:lambda_NSM} the largest quantum characteristic speed at each point in the transverse slice of the 5 ms post-merger snapshot from \cite{Foucart:2016rxm}, studied in the main text (see Fig.~\ref{fig:LSA_closures}).
+As an additional illustration, we show on Fig.~\ref{fig:lambda_NSM} the largest quantum characteristic speed at each point in the transverse slice of the 5 ms postmerger snapshot from \cite{Foucart:2016rxm}, studied in Sec.~\ref{sec:LSA} (see Fig.~\ref{fig:LSA_closures}).
 As proved above, the characteristic speeds are always below unity, approaching the isotropic limit in the center of the slice ($\lambda_{ex}^{(\pm)} \to \pm 1/\sqrt{3} \simeq 0.577$).
 The characteristic speeds do not get significantly close to $1$ in this snapshot, as the simulation box is rather close to the remnant.